CEITECmagnonics/KerrMicrsocopyProcessing/README.md

 # KerrMicrsocopyProcessing
-Labview codes for extracting hysteresis lopps from Kerr images
+Labview codes for extracting hysteresis loops from Kerr images